binarydepth/audacity/README.md

 **Audacity** is an easy-to-use, multi-track audio editor and recorder for Windows, macOS, GNU/Linux and other operating systems.
 More info can be found on https://www.audacityteam.org

-## This repository is currently dormat until contributions come.
+## This repository is currently dormant until contributions come.
 Comercial agendas have deviated the main project to alienat a more democratic technology like ROCm, OpenCL or Vulkan.

 ## License